Andy Fox: Playing career

-Fox, a second round draft pick, graduated from Christian Brothers High School in Sacramento.
-He attended St. Mary, a Catholic school, in Sacramento for grades k-8.

-In Major League Baseball, he played for the New York Yankees, Arizona Diamondbacks, Florida Marlins, Texas Rangers, and Montreal Expos.
-He won a World Series as a member of the Marlins' 2003 World Series championship team and as a member of the Yankees' 1996 World Series championship team.
+Fox graduated from Christian Brothers High School in Sacramento, California.
+The New York Yankees selected Fox in the second round, with the 45th overall selection, of the 1989 MLB draft.
+After he played in the minor leagues for the Yankees through the 1995 season, Fox made the Yankees' Opening Day roster in 1996 as a utility player.
+Fox batted .196 in 189 at bats for the Yankees in 1996, often playing as a substitute late in games as the Yankees won the 1996 World Series.

+Before the 1998 season, the Yankees traded Fox to the Arizona Diamondbacks for Todd Erdos and Marty Janzen.
 While with the Diamondbacks, he set the team's single season record for times hit by pitch.
+On June 9, 2000, the Diamondbacks traded Fox to the Florida Marlins for Danny Bautista.
+Fox was a member of the 2003 World Series champions.

+After the 2003 season, Fox signed a minor league contract with the Texas Rangers.
+The Montreal Expos selected Fox in the Rule 5 draft.
+The Expos released him in July and he signed with the Rangers.

 Coaching/managing career

-After his playing career ended, Fox became a minor league coach in the Texas Rangers' farm system in 2005 and served as manager of the Class A Clinton LumberKings in 2006.
+After his playing career ended, Fox became a minor league coach in the Texas Rangers' farm system in 2005 and served as manager of the Single-A Clinton LumberKings in 2006.

 On March 24, 2007, Fox replaced Perry Hill as the Florida Marlins' first base and infield coach.
 Fox had previously played under Hill in 2002; similarly, former Marlins manager Fredi Gonzalez was a coach for the Marlins during part of Fox's playing career with the team.
 After the 2009 season, Fox was named the hitting coach of the Double-A West Tenn Diamond Jaxx of the Southern League.

 Fox was named minor-league infield coordinator by the Boston Red Sox for the 2011 season.
 He still held that position as of the 2019 season, while adding the new responsibilities of assistant field coordinator for Boston's player development organization.

 In December 2021, Fox was named to Boston's major-league coaching staff, in the role of field coordinator.
+In January 2024, Fox was promoted to first base coach for the Red Sox.
+On October 9, 2024, it was announced that Fox would not be retained on Boston's coaching staff.

+On January 31, 2025, the Pittsburgh Pirates hired Fox to serve as the manager of their Double-A affiliate, the Altoona Curve.